 The reason why it’s been so successful is that no longer do you need to let your bets run.
 It could be for a number of reasons such as your happy with the profit on offer or simply your bet that you placed pre match doesn’t look as strong with the main striker out injured in the warm up.
 Either way, it’s safe to say that there have been as few successful innovations in the betting industry in recent years as cash out betting.

 What’s great about live streaming is that the games are often free to watch.
 All you need is a funded betting account and you can enjoy thousands of live games every year.
 The popularity of it all means that bookmakers are now starting to invest more money into game rights, allowing them to get higher profile games.
-For example, bet365 now offer football matches from La Liga, Serie A and Bundesliga, three of the biggest footballing leagues in the world.
+For example, you can find sites which now offer football matches from La Liga, Serie A and Bundesliga, three of the biggest footballing leagues in the world.

 Generally what you will find is that the live streaming platforms are linked with the in-play betting section as well, meaning you can watch and bet at the same time.
 Some bookmakers have totally redesigned their live betting section to allow this function to work better and you can even access most platforms via your mobile to watch on the go.